How to Write a Dissertation Proposal Outline?

 The steps to writing a good dissertation paper

 There is a format that students must stick to if they want to present a well-written dissertation proposal Help.
 The steps that are needed to be followed:

 - Literature Review - You should give a short overview of the literature and other relevant data that you'll be using in your article in this section.
-Students frequently include the study description, methodology, and research assessment in the part on reviewing the literature
+Students frequently include the study description, methodology, and research assessment in the part of reviewing the literature.

 - Conclusion - A summary of your thesis proposal may be included at the end.
 Additionally, it must be structured similarly to the introduction and include conclusions derived from your research.
 A commentary on your work and recommendations for additional research can be included in this section.